 Hello, Challenges this week were identifying all the inputs (resources) needed to deliver our waste management application.
 However, acknowledging we should collaborate with an app developer improved my leadership and problem-solving skills.
-My teamwork skills advanced as we divided the formative assessment tasks amongst group members, consequently bolstering my public speaking skills as I can … More Week 7 – Inputs and Activities
+My teamwork skill advanced as we divided the formative assessment tasks amongst group members, consequently bolstering my public speaking skill as I can … More Week 7 – Inputs and Activities

-Hi, This week we were introduced to the Theory of Change (TOC) framework, below.
-Understanding the TOC framework was a challenge, especially forming ‘intermediate outcomes’ for our inefficient recycling solution idea – an application.
+Hi, This week we were introduced to a Theory of Change (TOC) framework, below.
+Understanding the TOC framework was a challenge, especially forming ‘intermediate outcomes’ for our lack of recycling solution idea – an application.
 A rewarding aspect was narrowing down our target audience to first year students, of Geography in particular.
-This allowed us to … More Week 6 – Introduction to Theory of Change
+This allowed us … More Week 6 – Introduction to Theory of Change

 Hi, Rewarding aspects of this week were the strengthening of my key skills.
-My leadership skills improved, as I decided for three different stakeholders we should identify a gap/unintended consequence, to demonstrate our wide research for the upcoming presentation.
-For the council, the unintended consequence of collecting waste bins fortnightly was rodents.
-Consequently, my problem … More Week 4 – Mapping the Solutions Landscape: Where are the gaps?
+My leadership skill improved, as I decided for three different stakeholders we should identify a gap/unintended consequence, to demonstrate our wide research.
+For the council, the unintended consequence of collecting waste bins fortnightly were rodents.
+Consequently, my problem-solving skill bolstered, as a … More Week 4 – Mapping the Solutions Landscape: Where are the gaps?

-Welcome back, This week we identified the stakeholders addressing inefficient recycling – student societies, the council and businesses being a few.
-Thinking about stakeholders broadened my problem solving skills, alongside developing my leadership skills, as it was my decision to divide the solutions ecosystem table, below, between us five.
-My team-working skills also advanced, as … More Week 3 – Mapping the Solutions Landscape: Who’s doing what?
+Welcome back, This week we identified the stakeholders addressing the lack of recycling – the university, council and businesses being a few.
+Thinking about stakeholders broadened my problem-solving skill, alongside developing my leadership skill, as it was my decision to divide the solutions ecosystem table, below, between us five.
+My teamwork skill also advanced, as … More Week 3 – Mapping the Solutions Landscape: Who’s doing what?

-Hi, Having established our student problem as inefficient recycling, we researched into the underlying causes of this issue.
-I developed my leadership skills by proposing we create a google document so group members can add their research to the document.
-Sharing information should continue if peers find useful research for the section of others, as … More Week 2 – Mapping the Problem Landscape: Causes
+Hi, Having established our student problem as the lack of recycling, we researched into the underlying causes of this issue.
+I developed my leadership skill by proposing we create a google document so group members can add their research to this.
+Sharing information should continue if peers find useful research for the section of others, … More Week 2 – Mapping the Problem Landscape: Causes